dennisdevio/milestone-project-1/README.md

 their café and provide information about their services to both new and returning customers.

 ## User Experience (UX)
+The aim was make the user experience as smooth and accessible as possible, creating a website that is easily accessible across all device sizes.

 ### User Stories